jkk/cantata/README.md

           :key - name of foreign key field; default: rel name + "-id" suffix
     :other-key - name of referenced key on related entity; default: primary key of related entity
-      :reverse - boolean indicating whether the foreign key is on this or the other table
+      :reverse - boolean indicating that the foreign key column is on the other table; default: false
           :one - boolean indicating whether the relationship is one-to-one;
                  default: false for reverse rels, true otherwise